Frequently asked questions

 Your request can be actioned where it is in accordance with section 540 and 540A of the Environmental Protection Act 1994.

 The information request form is divided into different search channels.
-The ‘Due diligence’ channel is targeted at broad searches that are based on a defined piece of land, such as a specific Lot on Plan number.
+The ‘Due diligence’ channel is the broadest search and will encompass results across other modules that can be tied to a defined piece of land, such as a specific Lot on Plan number.

 Within each channel, the search is divided into three steps: